Q. On a motorway, the hard shoulder should be used

 D. Select a higher gear than normal

-Before you are able to take the practical test you must pass a theory test which consists of 50 multiple choice questions, there is also case study which shows a scenario of five pictures followed by multiple choice questions based on the scenarios.
-There is also a hazard perception test which contains fourteen video clips of developing hazards and in one clip there will be two hazards.
+Before you are able to take the practical test you must pass a theory test which consists of 50 multiple choice questions, there is also a case study that shows a scenario of five pictures followed by multiple-choice questions based on the scenarios.
+There is also a hazard perception test that contains fourteen video clips of developing hazards and in one clip there will be two hazards.